top of page

 “…Everything that happens happens only once…there is nothing under the Sun that is not new!
 Being and novelty are synonymous.”

 We’ve got it all wrong.
 How unusual!
 Ok, not so unusual.
-Let’s start over: We’ve got it all wrong as usual!
-That’s better.
+Let’s start over: We’ve got it all wrong as usual

-When you’re 10 years old, not just last year (in my case), beginning to question what you do and don’t believe, the miracle stories from the Bible and the lives of saints are a real stumbling block.
+When you’re 10 year old, beginning to question what you do and don’t believe, the miracle stories from the Bible and the lives of saints are a real stumbling block.
 At 10, God’s still in the mix but Santa no longer makes the cut.
 But what about miracles?

-• Jesus walking on water, curing the stick, etc.
+• Jesus walking on water, curing the stick, ‘multiplying loaves and fishes’.

 • A bunch of people lying to make an ideological point?

-• An exaggerated or otherwise distorted account of everyday events?
+• Exaggerated or otherwise distorted accounts of everyday events?

-If you are a believer, the authenticity of such miracles may be a load bearing column of your faith; or miracles may support a faith developed out of some sort of ‘personal encounter’ with the Transcendent; or miracles may be a slightly uncomfortable aspect of a faith deduced through reason.
+If you are a believer, the authenticity of such miracles may be a load bearing column of your faith; or miracles may support a faith based on a ‘personal encounter’ with the Transcendent; or miracles may be a slightly uncomfortable aspect of a faith deduced through reason.

-• Lourdes is testimony to the power of the mind to heal the body.
+• The cures at Lourdes testify to the healing power of the human mind.

 But what if I were to tell you that all of these explanations are wrong…on both sides?

-Inspired by the positivist philosophers of the early 20th century (e.g. Ayer, Wittgenstein, Austin), we sort normally events into three buckets: (1) the set of all events that can be reliably repeated at our discretion (scientific method), (2) the set of all events that can repeat but cannot be replicated on demand and (3) the set of all events that can never be repeated.
+Inspired by the positivist philosophers of the early 20th century (e.g. Ayer, Wittgenstein, Austin), we normally sort events into three buckets: (1) the set of all events that can be reliably repeated at our discretion (scientific method), (2) the set of all events that may repeat but cannot be replicated on demand and (3) the set of all events that can never be repeated.

 The first set contains the propositions of empirical science.
-The second set concerns potentially recurring patterns in the world.
-The third set consists of events that can never repeat or be repeated under any circumstances:
+The second set concerns potentially recurring patterns.
+The third set consists of events that can (or will) never be repeated under any circumstances:

 • Given certain standardized conditions, water will always boil at 100°C.